SheaButta/Mission-to-Mars/README.md

 ## Summary
-This project proved that I could save unstructed data in a MongoDB database and review the collection in Mongo.
-With Mongo in my arsenal now, I can not save structed and unstructed data using various database management systems to include SQL Server, SQLite, PostgreSQL and Mongo to name a few.
+This project proved that unstructed data can be easily saved in a MongoDB database.
+With Mongo in my arsenal now and the understanding of collections vs tables, I can can easily work with structed and unstructed data using most database environments in the cloud or on-prem.